lonelyjoeparker/MSc-phylogenetics-lab/handout.md

 ```bash
 # the answer is blowin' in...
 ```
-There are two datasets from two genera of flowering plants, both distributed on the hawaiian islands.
+There are two datasets from two genera of flowering plants, both distributed on the Hawaiian islands.
 One is wind-dispersed, the other is dispersed by mammals.
-We will investigate their districutopns and look for a phylogeographic pattern.
+We will investigate their distributions and look for a phylogeographic pattern.
 The islands themselves have formed at different times from a chain of seamounts arising from two tectonic plates:

 ![Major and outlying Hawaiian islands: Donch](http://www.donch.com/images/LULH/age.jpg)